microsoft/fast/packages/web-components/fast-foundation/src/virtual-list/virtual-list.spec.md

 - `orientation` - Whether the list is oriented vertically or horizontally.
 Default is vertical.

 - `auto-update-mode` - Auto update mode defines what prompts the component to check the dimensions of elements in the DOM and reset the visible items accordingly.
 Calling update() always provokes an update.
 Default is 'manual'.
-Note that an
+Possible settings are:

     - manual: checks only when update() is called.
     - viewport-resize: checks on viewport resize.